About the Project

 What does it mean to generate a climate, to build with the air, to create space?
 When we inhabit a place, we do not live inside the concrete, the glass or the wood, but in the space that they surround.

 The Weather Garden investigates architecture’s invisible elements: space, ambiance, atmosphere and how people experience them.
 The place itself is an urban void, an empty stage.
-The events that will activate this space are an integral part of the project.
+The events that activate this space are an integral part of the project.
 A weather forecast announces the program (film screening, lecture, musical performance, party, reading …) using a silver screen facing the street as a billboard.

 About the Artist